valka465/scraper-with-chatgpt/README.md

 4. Copy the API key and paste it into the "Scrape-It.Cloud API" field in the Settings of app.

 ### ChatGPT API Key:
-The ChatGPT API key enables YourApp Name to interact with the ChatGPT service, which adds natural language processing capabilities to the application.
+The ChatGPT API key enables app to interact with the ChatGPT service, which adds natural language processing capabilities to the application.
 This key is necessary for generating human-like responses and engaging conversations.

 **Obtaining ChatGPT API Key:**